DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-5-mentor-materials.md

 ### Increasing challenge with practice and retrieval as knowledge becomes more secure (e.g. by removing scaffolding, lengthening spacing or introducing interacting elements (15 minutes)

-Ask the ECT how they would adapt each of the above activities to increase the level of challenge as pupils’ knowledge becomes more secure.
+Ask the ECT how they would adapt each of the above activities to increase the level of challenge as pupils' knowledge becomes more secure.

 ### Planning for action